rubel9997/rubel9997/README.md

 <br>

 I am **Rubel Mahamud**.
 I have completed Diploma in Engineering Degree in the Department of Computer Technology from Lakshmipur Polytechnic Institute.
 I loved programming.
 I am full stack web developer in PHP and LARAVEL.
 I love learning something new every day.
-Currently not employed, developing skills.
-Looking for an opportunity in an organization.

 - 😎 Name pronunciation: **Roo-bell**